Date Thesis Awarded

 Convolutional neural networks are deep-learning models commonly applied when analyzing imagery.
 Convolutional neural networks and satellite imagery have shown potential for the global estimation of key factors driving socioeconomic ability to adapt to global change.
 Unlike more traditional approaches to data collection, such as surveys, approaches based on satellite data are low cost, timely, and allow replication by a wide range of parties.
 We illustrate the potential of this approach with a case study estimating school test scores based solely on publicly available imagery in both the Philippines (2010, 2014) and Brazil (2016), with predictive accuracy across years and regions ranging from 76% to 80%.
 Finally, we discuss the numerous obstacles remaining to the operational use of CNN-based approaches for understanding multiple dimensions of socioeconomic vulnerability, and provide open source computer code for community use.

 Baier, Heather M., "Learning about Learning with Deep Learning: Satellite Estimates of School Test Scores" (2020).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 1524.

 Creative Commons License